xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

  -LONG_PRESS  --> enter into selection page or select options
  -DOUBLE_CLICK --> go back
 Copy paste the previously comment Thread and change the function name to new one (what you specified)

+## 📜 License

+MIT License — see `LICENSE` file for details.

+## 🤝 Contributions

+Issues and PRs are welcome!
+Help improve the project or share your mods.